MicrosoftDocs/power-platform/power-platform/enterprise-templates/finance/sap-procurement/administer/configure-authentication.md

 Configuration tasks:

 1. [Configure an SPN for the gateway service account](/power-bi/connect-data/service-gateway-sso-kerberos#configure-an-spn-for-the-gateway-service-account).
-A domain  administrator uses the [Setspn tool](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/cc731241(v=ws.11)) that comes with Windows to enable delegation.
+As a domain administrator, use the [Setspn tool](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/cc731241(v=ws.11)) that comes with Windows to enable delegation.

 1. [Adjust communication settings for the gateway](/data-integration/gateway/service-gateway-communication).
 Enable outbound Microsoft Entra ID connections and review your firewall and port setups to ensure communication.